OSI-SAF-tools/conc_edgefilter/README.md

 ice-concentration product.
 The ice concentration set to zero where the ice-edge product indicates no ice or very open ice (i.e. where the flag_values variable is 1).

+This filter removes *most* of the spurious sea ice.

+### Limitations
-This filter removes *most* of the spurious sea ice, but also removes a significant amount of valid sea ice.
+In addition to removing spurious ice, the filter also removes a significant amount of valid sea ice.
-The filter does not remove ice around the coast.
+The filter does not remove spurious ice near the coast.
-# [This notebook](docs/Masking+SIC+with+SIEdge.html) shows an analysis of the ice that is removed by the filter.

 ## Requirements
     * Tested with Python 2.7.11